WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE2 WaterSources* specific columns.
 - Assign state agency info to columns.
-See *NE_SiteSpecificReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *NE_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = "Unspecified".
     - *WaterSourceNativeID* = "WaDENE_WS1"
     - *WaterSourceTypeCV* = "Surface Water"